 Publishing a hub of helpful resources

 If you don’t have a place on your website for recommended tools or resources, you’re missing out on new and returning traffic.
-Check out the Online Resources page from St. Philip’s in the Hills Episcopal Church, which offers prayer resources, devotions and scripture sources as well as a signup for their Daily Bread email.
+Check out the Holy at Home page from St. Philip’s in the Hills Episcopal Church, which offers prayer resources, devotions and scripture sources as well as a signup for their Daily Bread email.
 Take their lead and don’t just offer a boring list of links!
 Get started with a resource center of your own.

 Podcasting for community reach